School food standards and labelling requirements: governors' role

 Contents

-2. Natasha's Law: your allergen and food labelling requirements
+4. Natasha's Law: allergen and food labelling requirements

-The Requirements for School Food Regulations 2014 introduced standards for school food into law, and specify which types of food and drinks should be served at school and how often.
+There are legal standards for school food, set out in The Requirements for School Food Regulations 2014.
+The legislation specifies which types of food and drinks should be served at school and how often.

 These regulations are compulsory for: